SelectLLM: Query-Aware Efficient Selection Algorithm for Large Language Models: Ethics Statement

 \section{Ethics Statement}

-This paper introduces a novel \textsc{SelectLLM} algorithm to effectively harness the power of LLMs with different capabilities.
-As the proposed routing models use LLMs, we must acknowledge that, independently of this research, there are certain risks that pertain to all LLMs, as such models may generate outputs that, although plausible, are factually incorrect or nonsensical.
-Such \textit{hallucinations} can misguide decision-making and propagate biases, especially in critical scenarios where accuracy is vital.
-Without proper safeguards, widespread LLM adoption could worsen these concerns.
-Thus, it is essential to develop mechanisms to mitigate hallucination risks, ensuring responsible and beneficial deployment of these powerful models before adopting the proposed model.
+This paper introduces the \textsc{SelectLLM} algorithm, a novel approach designed to leverage the diverse capabilities of various LLMs.
+While \textsc{SelectLLM} utilizes LLMs, it is crucial to recognize that, independent of this study, LLMs inherently present risks.
+These models may generate outputs that, despite being plausible, are factually inaccurate or nonsensical.
+Such \textit{hallucinations} can lead to misguided decision-making and the propagation of biases, particularly in high-stakes contexts where accuracy is paramount.
+In the absence of appropriate safeguards, the broad deployment of LLMs could exacerbate these issues.
+Thus, it is imperative to develop mechanisms that mitigate the risks of hallucinations to ensure the responsible and effective application of these models.